-Due to the increase in hybrid working prolonged Covid and safetv for opportunities measures. volunteers haven't been as prevalent last year, however the our in volunteers have remained connected and where possible we have utilised their valuable skills.
+Due to the increase in hybrid working and prolonged Covid safety measures, opportunities for volunteers haven't been as prevalent in the last year, however our volunteers have remained connected and where possible we have utilised their valuable skills.
 Looking forward, we are aiming to deliver more in person fundraising events which will call for an uptake in volunteer activities.